sprosad/sprosad.github.io/_tabs/about.md

 ## Hobbies

-I have a keen interest on stock market trading, with a focus on futures and options I am pursuing Financial Independence, Retire Early (FIRE) with a target age of 50 I love to travel the world.
+I have a keen interest on stock market trading, with a focus on futures and options.

+I am pursuing Financial Independence, Retire Early (FIRE) with a target age of 50.

+I love to travel the world.
 Covered 8 countries as of now.